JasonG7234/PlusMinusCalculator/README.md

 # PlusMinusCalculator
-Java application that outputs the best lineups and combinations of players in an NBA basketball game
+Java application that outputs the best lineups and combinations of players in any basketball game.